dfletcher/drupal-devcontainer/README.md

 - Complete Drupal IDE
 - Primary support for familiar tools: Composer, Drush, Drupal console
-- One touch up development virtual machines
+- One touch up development virtual machine
-- Important working directories at root
+- Important working directories live in project root
-- Lightweight repository: Drupal is not installed into your project
+- Lightweight: Drupal is not installed into repository
 - Extensible... other kinds of Drupal setups are supported with base features, modules, or themes
-- Deployment (planned)
+- Deployment to shared hosts or cloud (planned)

 These goals are achieved using [Docker Desktop](https://www.docker.com/products/docker-desktop) and [Microsoft's VSCode](https://code.visualstudio.com/).
 The development virtual machine Docker code is based on [Ricardo Amaro's drupal8-docker-app](https://github.com/ricardoamaro/drupal8-docker-app) but the stack is subject to change.